3.2.7. RTI Limited Bandwidth Endpoint Discovery Plugin

 • If a QoS policy in your old file was specified with the default value, you can remove it (although you don’t have to).
 Default values are assumed for policies not specified in the profile (unless the profile inherits from another one that specifies a non-default value for the policy).

 • The rtps_object_id is specified inside the DATA_WRITER_PROTOCOL QosPolicy and DATA_READER_PROTOCOL QosPolicy.
 In the old LBED file, the rtps_object_id was always mandatory.
-In LBED Connext 7, if your application uses RTI Connext XML-Based Application Creation for creating local entities, you don’t need to specify an RTPS Object ID for each endpoint.
-(This is a new feature.)
+Now, if your application uses RTI Connext XML-Based Application Creation for creating local entities, you don’t need to specify an RTPS Object ID for each endpoint.
+(This is a new feature introduced in Connext 7.0.0.)

 • Add the XML type definition of your type to the new XML file (recommended).